zachbateman/pylookup/README.md

 # PyLookup

-PyLookup is fuzzy-matching command-line tool and library inspired by the "VLOOKUP" function in Excel.
+PyLookup is a fuzzy-matching, auto-updating library and command-line tool inspired by the "VLOOKUP" function in Excel.